steadylearner/Steadylearner/post/python-How to make a simple music video with Python.md

 <br />

 I hope you made it.
 From now on, What you need to do will be just to modify some words in examples for your own project.
-You may upload the file for YouTube or use it to test Moviepy API.
+You may upload the file at YouTube or use it to test Moviepy API.

 You can also find some of the example videos at [Steadylearner YouTube][YouTube].
 They are made with almost the same process explained in this site.

-Thanks and please share this post with others.
+**Thanks and please share this post with others.**